dappforce/subsocial-docs/docs/sdk/advanced/Posts.md

 ### findUnlistedPosts

-Find and load an array of information about unlisted posts from Subsocial blockchain and IPFS by a given array of post `ids`.
+Finds and loads an array of information about unlisted posts from the Subsocial blockchain and IPFS by a given array of post `ids`.

-Post is considered unlisted if it meets either of these conditions:
+A post is considered unlisted if it meets either of these conditions:

 - The `hidden` field on it's blockchain structure is `true`.
 - Or there is no corresponding JSON file that represents the post's content on IPFS.